Dido (singer): 2009–2018: Girl Who Got Away and Greatest Hits

 Shortly after the release of Safe Trip Home, Dido returned to the studio to start recording new material for inclusion on her fourth studio album.
 In July 2009, Dido said that the album would have an electronic approach, in an attempt to take it in a totally different direction to her previous albums.
 In September 2010, Dido released the single "Everything to Lose" via digital download, following its appearance on the soundtrack of the film Sex and the City 2 (released in May 2010).

 In January 2011, Dido released "If I Rise", a collaboration with producer A.R.
 Rahman, for which an official music video was released.
 "If I Rise" was written for 127 Hours, a thriller film directed by Danny Boyle.
 The soundtrack features a mix of electric guitars with orchestral arrangements and sound loops, and "If I Rise" is featured in the climax of the film.
 The song was nominated for Satellite Award, Houston Film Critics Society Awards and Las Vegas Film Critics Society Award, as well as the 83rd Academy Award for Original Song.
 It won the Broadcast Film Critics Association Award for Best Song.

 Dido's fourth album, Girl Who Got Away, was released by Sony Music Entertainment in March 2013.
 "No Freedom" was released as the album's lead single in January 2013.
 The album was recorded in London and California and features production from Rollo Armstrong, Sister Bliss, Lester Mendez, A. R. Rahman, Rick Nowels, Greg Kurstin, Brian Eno, and Jeff Bhasker.
-Dido appeared on the second series of televised singing competition The Voice UK in May 2013, serving as an advisor to coach Danny O'Donoghue during the show's battle rounds.
+Dido appeared on the second series of the televised singing competition The Voice UK in May 2013, serving as an advisor to coach Danny O'Donoghue during the show's battle rounds.

 In November 2013, Dido released the album Greatest Hits, a compilation of previous material and remixes that also included a new track, "NYC".
 The release of Greatest Hits completed Dido's contractual obligations with RCA Records, and she spoke of her plans to release her music independently.
 By late 2013, she was writing material for a fifth studio album.